Chandra-Sekhar-Bala/Learn_Bangla-Android/README.md

 # Learn_Bangla-Android
-Learn Bangla android application
-This app will help you to improve BNGALI language.
+Learn Bangla android application, this app will help you to improve BNGALI language.

 # Features
    * Fast Response